westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 However, unlike the ZBC and ZAC standards, the ZNS specification defines an additional [limit on the number of active zones](/docs/introduction/zoned-storage#active-zones-limit), that is, zones that have the implicit open, explicit open or closed state.
-A ZNS SSD may impose a limit on the maximum number of zones that can be active.
+A SSD with Zoned Namespace support may impose a limit on the maximum number of zones that can be active.
 This limit is always equal or larger than the limit on the maximum number of open zones.